-She ended up going in a different direction; college, raising a family, running a small doll and puppet business, then back to school for an MBA and into the corporate world as a marketing product manager.
+Lea ended up going in a different direction; college, running a small business, teaching in the public schools, then back to school for an MBA and into the corporate world.

-Now, at long last, Lea is a children's book illustrator with six published picture books, four of which have won awards.
-She is now writing as well and has an agent for one of her author/illustrator projects.
+Now, at long last, Lea is a children's book illustrator.
+Her six published picture books, five of which have won awards, address topical social issues such as bullying, children with disabilities, same-sex marriage, and religions of different cultures.

 Lea lives in Richmond, CA with her husband.